Virginia Business License Requirements

 - Guide to Business Licenses and Permits: These tools and resources can help you figure out your licensing requirements.

 - Virginia Business Portal: This is a gateway to all government-to-business services, as well as legal requirements including taxes, licenses and much more.

-- Whether you're just starting a business or you're growing one, the Virginia Gov Business Resources provides tools and resources to help you plan, start or expand your enterprise.
+- Whether you're just starting a business or you're growing one, Virginia's business resources website provides tools and resources to help you plan, start or expand your enterprise.

-An attorney can also help you determine whether might want to consider incorporating or otherwise setting up a separate business entity from yourself or if you can just as easily do business as a sole proprietor – in which case you'll avoid many licensing requirements.
+An attorney can also help you determine whether you might want to consider incorporating or otherwise setting up a separate business entity from yourself.
+An attorney can also advise you if you can just as easily do business as a sole proprietor, in which case you'll avoid many licensing requirements.